MoeweX/DisGB-Simulation/docs/README.md

 # Broker Visualization

 A visualization of spatial data from the simulation.
+The visualization was implemented by [njapke](https://github.com/njapke).

 ## Info